vishipayyallore/speaker-series-2024/0528_MSFT_Reactor_AI102_S6/README.md

 >    - Pre-requisites
 >    - Previous Session
 >    - Current Architecture
-> 1. Manage Azure AI Services Security
+> 1. Provision an Azure AI Services resource
+>    - Retrieve the Endpoint and key
+> 1. Image Analysis Query from previous session
-> 1. Monitor Azure AI Services
+> 1. Read Text in images and documents with the Azure AI Vision Service
+>    - Working with Vision Studio
+>    - Working with Read REST API in Postman
+>    - Working with Azure AI Vision SDK
+>    - Working with Azure AI Vision Read Container
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/vishipayyallore/aiml-2024/tree/main/ai102demos/TextAnalyticsDemos) of today's session for more details